Glaucoma Treatment

 Ans.
 Special eye drops and medications, prescribed by an ophthalmologist, will be the best treatment.
 This will lower the pressure inside your eyes.
 In severe cases, the doctor can opt surgery or laser therapy.

-Q.2 Can glaucoma be cured?
+Q.2 Can glaucoma be cured permanently?

 Ans.
 This eye disease is irreversible.
 This cannot be fully cured but can be managed and controlled with treatment.
 Regular eye check-ups and follow the guidance of the Glaucoma specialist can help prevent further damages.